 This type of answer focuses on your skillset and experiences relevant to the role.
 The way you communicate the answer should also reveal what the interviewer is seeking in regards to how you fit the role.

 Each candidate is different.
 Don’t be afraid to add in your own examples and anecdotes relevant to the role.
 Though, most interviewers would ask you for examples of your achievements, skills and knowledge in relation to the role, regardless of this.

 The interviewer already has your resume.
 So this opportunity is the perfect chance to explain to the interviewer who you are and why you would be a great fit for the company.

 Be yourself, relax and smile!
 (Yes, smile even if it’s a phone interview!)

 Need More Help With Answering ‘Tell Me About Yourself’?

-We know how tough the Australian job market can be and how difficult this question can be even for job seekers with several years of experience.
+We know how tough the Australian job market can be and how difficult this question can be.
 If you need help developing your answer to the opening interview questions, please feel free to contact us.